MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 In these instances, the planning system will only suggest to order the required quantity.
 Once created, the purchase, production, or assembly order will continue to match the corresponding demand.
 For example, if a sales order is changed in time or quantity, the planning system will suggest that the corresponding supply order is changed accordingly.

-When order-to-order links exist, the planning system does not involve linked supply or stock in the balancing procedure.
+When order-to-order links exist, the planning system does not involve linked supply or inventory in the balancing procedure.
 It is up to the user to evaluate if the linked supply should be used to cover other or new demand and, in that case, delete the supply order or reserve the linked supply manually.

 Reservations and order tracking links will break if a situation becomes impossible, such as moving the demand to a date earlier than the supply.
 However, the order-to-order link adapts to any changes in the respective demand or supply and thereby the link is never broken.

 ## <a name="reservations"></a>Reservations

 The planning system does not include reserved quantities in the calculation.
-For example, if a sales order has been totally or partially reserved against the quantity in stock, the reserved quantity in stock cannot be used to cover other demand.
+For example, if a sales order has been totally or partially reserved against the quantity in inventory, the reserved quantity in inventory cannot be used to cover other demand.
 The planning system does not include this demand-supply set in its calculation.

-However, the planning system will still include reserved quantities in the projected stock profile because all quantities must be considered when determining both when the reorder point has been passed and how many to reorder to reach and not exceed the maximum stock level.
-Consequently, unnecessary reservations will lead to increased risks that stock levels run low because the planning logic does not detect reserved quantities.
+However, the planning system will still include reserved quantities in the projected inventory profile because all quantities must be considered when determining both when the reorder point has been passed and how many to reorder to reach and not exceed the maximum inventory level.
+Consequently, unnecessary reservations will lead to increased risks that inventory levels run low because the planning logic does not detect reserved quantities.

 The following illustration shows how reservations can hinder the most feasible plan.